joshualwf/note-share/README.md

 🔗 **Try it out:** [NoteShare](https://sharemynotes.vercel.app)

-If Reddit and Studocu had a baby, it would be **NoteShare** – a collaborative platform where students and professionals can easily share, discover, and discuss notes and study materials
+If Reddit and Studocu had a baby, it would be **NoteShare** – a collaborative platform where students and professionals can easily share, discover, and discuss notes and study materials.

 ## Getting Started for local development